Asymptotics and limit theorems for horocycle ergodic integrals \`a la Ratner: The Discrete Series

 \section{The Discrete Series}

 In this section, we consider the case $\mu \leq 0$ and we will prove Theorem \ref{thm:main1}-(iv) and (v).
-It is well-kown that the only possible non-positive eigenvalues of the Casimir operator are given by
+It is well-known that the only possible non-positive eigenvalues of the Casimir operator are given by

-\subsection{Case $n=2$}
+\subsection{Case $n=1$}

 We consider the case that $\mu = 0$.
 The solution of \eqref{eq:eq_diff} is